erwindouna/truelayer2firefly/README.md

 Ultrafast and lightweight appliacation to synchornize your TrueLayer transactions to Firefly III

 >[!NOTE]
 >This project is in an experimental stage.
-Feelf ree to use it, but be aware that it may not be fully stable or feature-complete.
-Your feedback and contributions are welcome as we work towards a more polished release.
+Feel f ree to use it, but be aware that it may not be fully stable or feature-complete.
+Your feedback and contributions are welcome as work is done towards a more polished release.
 Raise an [issue](https://github.com/erwindounaner/truelayer2firefly/issues) if you run into any problems or have suggestions for improvements.
 Thank you for your understanding and support!

 This is an asynchronous Python application for to synchronize your transactions to [Firefly III](https://firefly-iii.org/), via the [TrueLayer](https://www.truelayer.com/) financial services platform.